FudgeFactor89/hklight/README.md

 ## Checkout

-- Clone project `git clone https://github.com/brutella/hklight && cd hklight`
+- Clone project `git clone https://github.com/FudgeFactor89/hktemp && cd hktemp`
 - Install dependencies `go get`

 ## Build

-Build with `go build hklightd.go`.
+Build with `go build hktempd.go`.

 ## Run

-Execute the executable `./hklightd` or run with `go run hklightd.go`.
+Execute the executable `./hktempd` or run with `go run hktempd.go`.

 # License

-hklight is available under a non-commercial license.
+hktempd is available under a non-commercial license.
 See the LICENSE file for more info.